Did you know, that young female athletes’ symptoms linger from concussions longer than young male athletes do?

 - “Females may be at higher risk for concussions because their necks are smaller and do not absorb shock as well as the necks of males.”

 - “Female athletes might exhibit prolonged impairments compared with male athletes because females have a greater basal rate of glucose metabolism.”

-- Although most children recover within 4 weeks of the concussion injury, in the most recent study (2016), it states that it takes more time for children to recover from a concussion than it takes for adults.
+- Although most children recover within 4 weeks of the concussion injury, the most recent study (2016), states that it takes more time for children to recover from a concussion than it takes for adults.
 No parent would want their child to suffer for 4 weeks, therefore proper spinal care is essential to reduce symptoms quickly.